 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

 Ideally, all the amounts due to a company would be paid off in a timely manner.
 But, sometimes the amounts due cannot be collected and are called bad debts.
-This situation is accounted for by the direct write off method.
+This situation is accounted for by the direct write-off method.

 Most businesses operate through credit sales to the customer.
-These amounts are accounted as accounts receivable.
-Most of these debts are paid by the customer in a timely manner or with a delay.
+These amounts are accounted for as accounts receivable.
+Most of these debts are paid by the customer in a timely manner or without a delay.
 But, debts that are uncollectible are an unfortunate occurrence in business.
 There are two methods to deal with such uncollectible bad debts in bookkeeping; the direct write off method and the allowance method.

 The allowance method is used to allow for bad debts on the income statements.
 The write off method is required by the IRS for bad debts.
-Since the allowance method uses an estimated amount, it is not as accurate as the direct write off method.
+Since the allowance method uses an estimated amount, it is not as accurate as of the direct write off method.
 In the direct write off method, the bad debts expense account is debited and the accounts receivable is credited.
 This is the opposite of the usual practice of an unpaid invoice being a debit in the accounts receivable account.
-This is because the accounts receivable is an asset and increases when you debit it.
+This is because the accounts receivable is an asset and increase when you debit it.

 When you file a business tax return, you can write off bad debts from the total taxable income.
 It is mandatory to use the direct write off method for IRS tax returns and the allowance method is not accurate enough.

 Generally accepted accounting principles or GAAP require that an expense be matched to revenue in the same accounting period.
-But when a bed debt is written off in the direct write off method, it is usually in a different accounting period from the original invoice.
+But when bad debt is written off in the direct write off method, it is usually in a different accounting period from the original invoice.
 So, the loss is not reflected in the revenue for the time period when the invoice was raised.
 And the revenue is also incorrect for the time period when the bad debt was expensed.

 This is a distortion that reflects on the revenue financial reports for the accounting period of the original invoice as well as the period of the write off.
 To keep the revenue of both the time periods accurate, the financial reports should use the allowance method of accounting for bad debts.

 When you use the allowance method, you estimate how much bad debt you have to account for the accounting period.
-This reflects on the revenue of that time period.
+This reflects the revenue of that time period.
 However, it relies on an estimate of which unpaid invoices may or may not be bad debts in the long run.
 When you directly write off the bad debt, it is done only when you are sure that the invoice is uncollectable.
-Direct write off method is easier for businesses that do not have much accounting expertise as it only takes a simple journal entry.
+The direct write off method is easier for businesses that do not have much accounting expertise as it only takes a simple journal entry.
 It records the loss precisely instead of in estimates.
 However, it distorts the revenue and the outstanding amount for the accounting period of the invoice as well as the bad

 The allowance method accounts for the bad debt of an unpaid invoice in the same time period as the invoice that was raised.
-When a company uses the allowance method, they have to study their accounts receivable or unpaid invoices and estimate the amount that may eventually become bad debts.
+When a company uses the allowance method, they have to study its accounts receivable or unpaid invoices and estimate the amount that may eventually become bad debts.
 This estimate is debited from the bad debts expense account.
 It is credited to an allowance for doubtful accounts which is a contra account.

 In the direct write off method, the amount of the bad debt is accounted for in the time period when it is decided that the amount is uncollectable.
 This is usually not in the same accounting period as the one in which the invoice was raised.
 The bad debts expense account is debited for the actual amount of the bad debt.
 The accounts receivable is credited for the same amount.
 This directly impacts both the revenue as well as the outstanding balance due to the company.
 It causes an inaccuracy in the revenue and outstanding dues for both the accounting period of the original invoice as well as the accounting period of it being classified as a bad debt.